Listen to this article:

 Your business’s location.
 As so very often, it comes down to: location, location, location.
 This can go from country to county, all the way down to an individual town.

 Your business’s size.
-How many staff do you employee?
+How many staff do you employ?
 Certain schemes require fewer than 250, while some go down to 50, 20 or even less than 10.

 Your business’s time in operation.
 Some grant schemes are only available to start-ups, while others don’t consider how long your business has been running at all.

-Grants for small businesses come from three main sources: local council, the UK government and the EU (depending on the outcome of Brexit).
+Grants for small businesses come from three main sources: local council, the UK government and the EU (Brexit depending).
 There are also other organisations that provide grants, such as charities, corporates and universities.